-A commercial PC104 power board (HE104-HV-16) is used to regulate the raw input power.
+A commercial PC104 power board (HE104-HV-16) is used to derive the raw input power.
 This is a board designed for automotive use and can handle input voltages up to 48V.
-The outputs are \pm 5V and \pm 12V, which are used to power all trolley devices except the drive amplifier.
+The outputs are $\pm 5$ V and $\pm 12$ V, which are used to power all trolley devices except the drive amplifier differential position sensor, and voice coil.
 These voltages are available on screw terminals as well as on the PC104 bus, where they power all devices in the PC104 stack.